Yashpandey4/100-days-of-code/log.md

 **Today's Progress**:

 - Decided the schema for the movie information display microservices using Spring and Eureka
-- Did research on revoking persmissions in
+- Did research on revoking persmissions in OneDrive Salesforce app

 **Time taken**: 6 hours